ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 ##### ADB (Android Debug Bridge)

-A CLI Client-Server tool which can run commands such as: copy files back and forth, install and uninstall apps, run shell commands, and more.  on a connected over USB Android device
+A CLI(Command Line Interface) Client-Server tool which can run commands such as: copy files back and forth, install and uninstall apps, run shell commands, and more.  on a connected over USB Android device

 ##### AAPT2 (Android Asset Packaging Tool 2)